clariusdev/cloud/README.md

 If you wish to receive real-time notifications whenever one of your customers uploads an exam, you can register a notification webhook using the [settings update API](#settings-viewupdate-api).

+To assist with integration and debugging, we log every time we call your webhook.
+You can view these records at the [Notification Records API](#notification-records-api).

 ## Webhook requirements

 * Accepts a POST request